YourDictionary

 Demonstrative Pronoun Quiz

 If you need a demonstrative pronoun quiz, look no further.
-Here is a quiz that covers the demonstrative pronouns this, that, those, and these.
-There is also an additional quiz that covers those four demonstrative pronouns plus: such, neither, and none.
-Students are expected to identify demonstrative pronouns, know whether they are subjects, objects, singular or plural.
+Here is a quiz that covers the common demonstrative pronouns "this," "that," "those," and "these."
+There is also an additional quiz that covers those four demonstrative pronouns, as well as others like "such," "neither," and "none."

-Demonstrative Pronoun Quiz #1
+Quiz #1

-A. Directions: Underline the demonstrative pronouns in the following sentences:
+Underline the demonstrative pronouns in the following sentences:

 1. Paul bought those for two dollars.